Noxsios/vai/site/content/docs/design.md

 ## Inspiration from GitHub Actions

-The majority of Vai's [workflow schema](../schema-validation#raw-schema) was either inspired by, or is a direct replication of [GitHub Workflow's JSON schema](https://github.com/SchemaStore/schemastore/blob/master/src/schemas/json/github-workflow.json).
+The majority of Vai's [workflow schema](../schema-validation#raw-schema) was either inspired by, or is a direct replication of [GitHub's Workflow JSON schema](https://github.com/SchemaStore/schemastore/blob/master/src/schemas/json/github-workflow.json).

 GitHub orchestrates `jobs`, which are collections of either `run` or `uses` steps.